 - Fortis Academy: Fortis Academy is a private school (started by homeschooling parents), who offers homeschooling students the opportunity to take a class or two through their school.
 They have a STEM through their school to.

 - Missoula Children’s Theater: One to two times a year Missoula Children’s Theater comes to Billings and puts on a homeschool production.
 All homeschoolers are welcome.
 Children will practice all week and then put on a show on the weekend.
 It is super fun and kids love it!

-- Billings Connection Program: Billings Connection Program is a program that partners high school homeschoolers with Montana State University.
+- University Connection Program: Billings Connection Program is a program that partners high school homeschoolers with Montana State University.
 They allow homeschoolers to take college classes for FREE!.
 In addition, this is a great way for high schoolers to have dual enrollment and earn an Associate’s degree by the time they graduate high school.

 Gems throughout the state

 - Little Big Horn Battlefield

 Homeschooling in Montana is an easy state to homeschool in.
 In addition, all the resources bring a huge bonus to your school.
 With a pro homeschool community, new resources are always popping up.
 As a homeschooling parent, you will have plenty of options for your students.
 Consider all the fun you will have!